kera-cudmore/mongodb-miniproject/TESTING.md

 During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected.

-I utilised the console in the developer tools to work through small sections of JavaScript and ensure that the code was working, and also to troubleshoot where issues were.

-I have gone through each page using google chrome developer tools & Firefox inspector tool to ensure that each page is responsive on a variety of different screen sizes and devices.
+I have gone through each page using Google Chrome developer tools & Firefox inspector tool to ensure that each page is responsive on a variety of different screen sizes and devices.

 - - -